Djab Wurrung people

-Djab Wurrung Heritage Protection Embassy is located on a proposed highway duplication on the Western Highway south of Ararat.

 There were 41 Djab Wurrung clans who formed an alliance with the neighbouring Jardwadjali people through intermarriage, shared culture, trade and moiety system before colonisation.
 Their lands were conquered but never ceded.

 Language

 Djab Wurrung, meaning "soft language", belongs to the Western branch of the Kulin languages.
 It is the southernmost language, with Dja Dja Wurrung spoken to the east/southeast, and Jardwadjali (thought to be a dialect of Wemba Wemba language) spoken in the area from Casterton northwards to Donald.

 The Djab Wurrung language shares 85 per cent common vocabulary with Jardwadjali, 82 per cent with Wemba Wemba, 66 per cent with Madhi Madhi and 68 per cent with Letji-Letji.

 It is believed that the northern Djab Wurrung dialect Knenknen Wurrung was spoken by a distinct group which "occupied a tract of country from east of the Pyrenees and west across northern Gariwerd" before Knenknen wurrung speakers and their country were absorbed into Djab Wurrung territory sometime in the early nineteenth century.

+The Tjapwuring word mihirung paringmal ("giant bird") has become the vernacular for dromornithids.